kaminskypavel/BlueWallet/README.md

-# BioWallet - a bitcoin ₿ wallet based on biometric protection
+# BioWallet - a bitcoin ₿ wallet + biometric protection
 ---
-####  ⚠🛑THIS IS A PROOF OF CONCEPT - PLEASE DO NOT USE IT FOR STORING REAL BITCOINS 🛑⚠

 A Thin Bitcoin Wallet, Based on the popular [BlueWallet](www.bluewallet.io).

 Integrated with [TypingDNA](typingdna.com) biometrics authentication

+---

+####  ⚠ THIS IS A PROOF OF CONCEPT - PLEASE DO NOT USE IT FOR STORING REAL BITCOINS (YET) ⚠

 ---
 <img src="./assets/preview.gif">